cybergodev/docs-site/docs/en/jwt/guides/blacklist.md

 ---
-title: "Token Blacklist - JWT"
+title: "Token Blacklist - CyberGo JWT | Revocation"
-description: "CyberGo JWT blacklist guide: built-in memory store config, BlacklistStore backends (Redis), revocation, auto-cleanup, and production best practices."
+description: "Configure the built-in memory store with cleanup, revoke tokens via Revoke and IsRevoked, and implement BlacklistStore for Redis and external stores."
 ---

 # Token Blacklist